-The course will be taught by seminar.
-Students respond to play scripts, transcripts of theatre performances, recordings, interviews with theatre artists and theoretical writings related to theatre and contemporary points of debate.
-Students also offer reflections on productions attended.
-It requires that students submit journal entries, research, presentations and assignments.
+Students respond to live productions, recordings, transcripts of theatre performances, play scripts, and theoretical writings related to theatre and contemporary points of debate.
+It requires that students submit journal entries, in-class presentations and research assignments.

-A reflective journal, a portfolio comprising assignments and presentations, and essays (to a total of 6000 words).
+A reflective journal, a portfolio comprising of presentations, and research assignments (to a total of 6000 words).